sunset

 For the lower section, you can easily put in anywhere around the estuary that is away from the river mouth.
 The trickiest part will be finding a park especially around Noosa and Noosaville.
 For Noosa Woods Bay, Noosa Spit, it will be a short portage upwards from 50 m depending on your carpark.

 For those doing the upper section, Elanda Point is the normal put in spot.
-This requires approx. 4.5 km traverse across Lake Cootharaba to Kinaba that can get rough in the afternoon, so plan your crossing for the morning.
+This requires approx. 4.5 km traverse across Lake Cootharaba to Kinaba that can get rough in the afternoon, so be prepared for the possibility of small wind waves.

 0 km